Download our Free Guide:

 Families are smaller now, so there may be no relatives available to help, at least not nearby.
 And if your Mom is in her 80s or 90s, you too may be of an age where your health precludes regular caregiving.

-assisted living georgia9.
-Help is available.
+9. Help is available.

-The home health care industry is burgeoning.
+The home healthcare industry is burgeoning.
 You can get help for every type and level of care, from an hour or two a week to round-the-clock skilled nursing assistance.
-This can entirely lift the burden of care from family members’ shoulders or, at the very least, provide respite care while you take a badly-needed break.
+This can entirely lift the burden of care from family members’ shoulders or, at the very least, provide respite care while you take a badly needed break.

 With outside help, you can serve Mom in personally meaningful ways.
 Taking her to the doctor or dentist also gives you a chance to stay up-to-date on her health status.
 Taking her to the hairdresser (and maybe lunch afterward) is a perfect way to spend the day enjoying one another’s company.
 That’s what Mom needs from you most now, and knowing you can provide that without endangering your own health or well-being will give you peace of mind.